-We recall that bipartite matchings are intersections of two matroids.
+We observe that bipartite matchings are intersections of two (partition) matroids.
 Some algorithms presented here can serve as examples for the more general case of optimizing over intersections of two matroids.
+Finding the maximum intersection of three matroids includes the problem of 3-dimensional matching as a special case, and hence is NP-hard.

-Some principles that we shall use are alternating paths and primal-dual algorithms.
+Some algorithmic principles that we shall use are alternating paths and primal-dual algorithms.